Rangi42/polishedcrystal/README.md

    * Change in-game trades
    * Rematch Gym Leaders and Elite Four with better teams
    * Cameo battle with Valerie on the Bellchime Trail after the Suicune event (Clefable, Sylveon, Mr. Mime, Togekiss) (reward: TM for DazzlinGleam)
-   * Fix Lugia and Ho-Oh's learnsets so they know Aeroblast and Sacred Fire when encountered (at level 60)

 ## Long-term